 The Tribune Legal Practice is a paralegal law firm that provides legal advice and representation for welfare benefit appeals to the First Tier and Upper Tribunal.

-Representation is the key for success in welfare benefit appeals, giving you the support and confidence to challenge the DWP, HMRC or Local Authority.
+Representation is the key for success in welfare benefit appeals, giving you the support and confidence to challenge the DWP or Local Authority.

 Past statistics show that unrepresented appellants at paper hearings have a 20% chance of success.
 By attending a hearing in person your chances increase to 50%, and with a representative it increases further to 64%.